How to Choose the Best POS System for Your Small Business

 For example, Square Point of Sale, our POS system, can send you alerts when you’re running low on an item, so you can reorder in time.
 Good POS systems for small business also offer comprehensive sales analytics and data.
 With Square you can see if you tend to sell more croissants or muffins on Mondays, for example — helpful when you’re placing an order with your bakery.

 Small business POS systems often offer multilocation management, so you can effectively monitor your business’s different branches.
 However, it’s worth noting that some POS systems charge extra for each additional location, which can be frustrating if you’re trying to expand.
 (Square offers multilocation management free).

 Best POS system for retail

-If you own a retail store, you likely need a small business POS system that offers inventory management and can connect to a bar code scanner and receipt printer.
-Square Point of Sale, our point of sale for small business, does all this and more.
+If you own a retail store, you likely need a retail POS system that offers inventory management and can connect to a bar code scanner and receipt printer.
+Our custom retail point of sale for small business, does all this and more.

 We also offer easy-to-use email marketing software with effective templates and sample copy to let your customers know about your sales and special promotions.